 At every programme there is a qualified first-aider.
 They are responsible for any basic first aid, the organization and distribution of medicines, liaising with local doctors and hospitals as necessary, and keeping all records relating to any illness or accident.

 Medical care is always within easy reach.
 In the rare event of illness or accident, parents are called at the first opportunity and updated with full information on what steps have been taken to help their child.

 Participation in one of our programmes is often a powerful experience – and not just for your child!
 They will come home with stories to share and may even have changed a little and become more independent.

 CISV will help to prepare you and your child for the experience of going to a programme, so you all know what to expect.
 Hearing first-hand from children and parents of children who have already participated is an important part of this process.

 Inter-cultural experience is enriching for all of your family.
 If your child is going to be part of an Interchange exchange, your family will all get to take part in the experience as part of the two-way exchange.
 You may also get the opportunity to host children coming from another country to take part in a camp-based programme near you.

 CISV is all about friendship and fun and not just for children and young people.
-Many of our Chapters hold regular social events and activities that whole family can join in with.
+Many of our Chapters hold regular social events and activities that the whole family can join in with.

 The CISV experience stays with you for life.
 The volunteers that run and support our Chapters and programmes are nearly all parents of children who participated at some time or other.
 To find put how you can get involved, read more about how you can volunteer.

 Are you and your family taking part in a CISV programme?
-Look in Resources for all the forms, documents and information you need.
+Look in Resources for all the forms, documents, and information you need.